programmingninjas/GPT-3.5-ON-STEROIDS/README.md

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the community standards.

-## Join the Hacktoberfest Fun!

-Celebrate Hacktoberfest with us!
-We encourage developers of all levels to participate.
-Happy coding!

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/programmingninjas/GPT-3.5-ON-STEROIDS/blob/main/LICENSE) file for details.